 Credit cards not only have better rewards programs, but they also can offer better fraud protections.
 They also can offer other retail perks like extended warranties and purchase protection.
 If you are unfortunate to be a victim of credit card fraud this season, federal regulations say you won’t have to pay while the card company investigates.
 Most major credit cards offer $0 liability for fraudulent purchases.

 Some vendors also offer the option of virtual credit card numbers.
 They allow you to shop online without giving vendors your actual card number.

 Be wary of store credit cards, however.
 There’s no denying that these cards may benefit shoppers in several ways.
 However, they also can negatively impact your credit score and cost you more in the long run.

 That’s because you have to undergo a hard credit inquiry to get the credit card.
 That hard inquiry appears on your credit report.
 It may not impact your credit scores too much if that’s the only credit card or loan you’re applying for, but if you also have had hard inquiries for a car loan, new home purchase or rental and credit card, it might cause your score to drop.

 Whatever option you decide to use, make sure you protect your data when shopping online for the holidays.
 After purchasing gifts, keep an eye on all your accounts and bank statements for suspicious activity.

-One helpful and easy way to stay on top of your credit scores and suspicious activity is finding a valuable credit report and identity theft monitoring service.
+One helpful and easy way to stay on top of your credit scores and suspicious activity is finding a valuable credit report monitoring service.